Apple Music Replay highlights your favorite tunes of the year

 Sponsored Links

 They're not set in stone, either.
 Apple is promising weekly updates for the current playlist until the year is over, so you can start listening to your Replay 2020 playlist while you're still scrubbing New Year's champagne out of the carpet.
-Yes, it's ultimately another way to keep you subscribed, and it's a not-so-subtle riff on Spotify's own year-in-review offerings.
+Yes, it's ultimately another way to keep you subscribed, and it's a not-so-subtle riff on Spotify's own year-in-review offering (Wrapped).
+It'll also sound familiar if you've used Spotify's 30-day Repeat playlists.
 Still, it could be a valuable way to look back at the songs that defined your personal history and not just the broader cultural zeitgeist.